Jamb statue

 A jamb statue is a figure carved on the jambs of a doorway or window.
-These statues are often human figures-typically religious figures or secular or ecclesiastical leaders.
+These statues are often human figures – typically religious figures or secular or ecclesiastical leaders.
 Jambs are usually a part of a portal, accompanied by lintel and trumeau.

 Two commonly known examples of jamb statues are the ones in Chartres Cathedral and those in Reims Cathedral; both locations are in France.

+Chartres Cathedral's jamb statues contribute to a royal portal.
+Jamb statues have also been known in the past to contribute to the representation of social strata on different levels.

+A connection between jamb statues and pilgrimage sculpture has been explored in the past in connection to the lion sign often occurring within jamb sculptures.